chiyi4488/Office-Tool-docs/docs/start/README.md

 > We recommend you to download Office Tool Plus which includes runtime.

+Differences between the architecture:

+- x86: Works on 32 bit, 64 bit and ARM64 of Windows.
+Supports `Thunder` engine.
+Also supports `Downloader` engine, but memory problem may occurred when using `Downloader` engine.
+- x64: Works on 64 bit and ARM64 of Windows.
+Only supports `Downloader` engine.
+- ARM64: Works on ARM64 of Windows.
+Better compatibility and performance for ARM64 platform, others are same as the x64.

 ### Unpack

 Extract Office Tool Plus to a normal location, such as desktop. **Do NOT run Office Tool Plus without unpacking**.